 First you should look at how many carbs you consume a day.
 Most likely you will consume a high carbohydrate diet, as this is the default western diet nowadays.
 Cereal here, bread there, and a bit of rice.
 Unless you actively chose a low-carb diet or keto approach looking at the overall carbs you consume and measuring it for a couple of weeks is a great starting point to get a rough picture.
 After this time you should know how many carbs you consume, what kind of carbs, plus the other stuff that you normally eat.
 Tracking is a great tool to learn nutrition and make it measurable!

 There is no perfect answer to how many carbs you should eat per day, humans are very different in that matter.
 I for example enjoy a lower-carb diet, intermittent fasting, whole day fasts but nonetheless consume around ~150g of carbs per day.
-Other’s flourish with even fewer carbs, while others seem to strive on higher amounts of carbohydrates.
+Other’s flourish with even fewer carbs, while others seem to strive for higher amounts of carbohydrates.

 My advice would be to experiment – go keto for a month, try low-carb for some time, and look closely at how you feel.
 But make sure to choose your main source of fuel – either fats or carbs, not both.
 11Most will do best with their diet containing all three macronutrients and shouldn’t go keto.
 Nonetheless, the experiment can lead to deeper insights!(/efn_note] The most important part is to cut out garbage and processed foods.